Secondary Breast Reconstruction: When the First Result Is Not the Final One

 Finding the right approach for you

-Every patient's situation is different.
-Some need a single revision.
+Some women need a single revision.
 Others need a complete change of approach.
 Many need a combination of procedures performed in sequence.
-We work with each patient to build a plan that reflects their goals, their anatomy, and their reality.
+We work with each woman to build a plan that reflects her goals, her anatomy, and her reality, and we give an honest assessment of what is possible before recommending anything.

 Autologous Breast Reconstruction